Long6695/react-issue-tracker/README.md

 An application used to manage issue tracker, built with React, JavaScript, and Bootstrap.

-In React use useContext hook, useReducer hook.
+In React use useContext hook.

 ## Project Screen Shot(s)